Behodler/behodler2/documentation/Whitepaper.md

  T = 0.001111
 $$

-In order to trade Mkr for Dai at 3000:1, a linear Behodler with 10000 Dai liquidity requires 0.001111 MKR.
+In order to trade Mkr for DAI at 3000:1, a linear Behodler with 10000 DAI liquidity requires 0.001111 MKR.
 Suppose we wish to instead preseed linear Behodler with 1600 MKR.
-The dai required would be:
+The DAI required would be:
 $$
  3000 = \frac{\sqrt{U}}{\sqrt{1600}}
 $$